Machine learning based hyperspectral image analysis: A survey: Open Issues and Future Challenges

 \subsection{Big data without ground truth}

 After the initial cost of the instruments, it is often cheaper to obtain large quantity of hyperspectral images than to collect ground truth information for even a small area.
-For some of the ground truth information, such as chemical composition of the materials that is needed for unmixing and physical parameter estimation, it is only practical to obtained ground truth for few samples collected from the scene.
+For some of the ground truth information, such as chemical composition and physical properties of the materials that is needed for unmixing and physical/chemical parameter estimation, it is only practical to obtained ground truth for very few samples.
 This has lead to availability of large databases of images without ground truth or with very limited ground truth.
-With the increasing quality and miniaturization of sensors with the decreasing costs, this amount is only expected to grow at an exponential rate as unmanned aerial vehicle-based and satellite-based imaging becomes more popular.

-The availability of this massive amount of ground truth-less images raises an interesting question.
-Is it possible to utilize the huge quantity of unlabeled images in improving the data analysis models?
-The current unsupervised, semi-supervised and active learning algorithms may not be able to handle the huge volume of data, so there is a necessity of development of large-scale algorithms to utilize unlabeled images.
+With the increasing quality and miniaturization of sensors and their decreasing costs, this amount is only expected to grow at an exponential rate as unmanned aerial vehicle-based and satellite-based imaging becomes more popular.
+The availability of this massive amount of ground truth-less images raises an interesting question that whether they can be used to improve the existing methods and create new methods.
+Unsupervised deep learning could be a key to answering this question.